Complete combinatorial characterization of greedy-drawable trees: Rooted trees that can be drawn with open angles

 \section{Rooted trees that can be drawn with open angles}

-N\"{o}llenburg and Prutkin\cite{NP17} introduced a procedure to compute the supremum of opening angles of a rooted tree.
-By analyzing their results, we give an explicit description of the rooted trees that can be drawn with an open angle.
+N\"{o}llenburg and Prutkin\cite{NP17} introduced a procedure for computing the supremum of opening angles of a rooted tree.
+By analyzing their results, we present an explicit description of rooted trees that can be drawn with an open angle.

 To describe the result, we introduce some definitions.
 Let $P$ be a path.
-A tree $T$ is called a \emph{degree-$k$ path} associated with $P$ if $T$ is constructed by attaching at most $k-1$ leaves to each terminal vertex of $P$ and at most $k-2$ leaves to each internal vertex of $P$.
-The number of degree-$k$ vertices is called the \emph{weight} of $T$.
-A leaf of $T$ that is adjacent to one of the terminal vertices of $P$ is called an \emph{end leaf} of $T$.
+A tree $T$ is called a \emph{degree-$k$ caterpillar} associated with $P$ if $T$ is constructed by attaching at most $k-1$ leaves to each terminal vertex of $P$, and at most $k-2$ leaves to each internal vertex of $P$.
+We call the number of degree-$k$ vertices the \emph{weight} of $T$.
+A leaf of $T$ that is adjacent to a terminal vertex of $P$ is called an \emph{end leaf} of $T$.

 If a tree $T$ can be drawn with an opening angle $\varphi -\epsilon$ for any $\epsilon > 0$, but not $\varphi$, we indicate this information by writing $|\angle{T}|_* = \varphi^-$.
-Since subdividing a tree does not affect the supremum of opening angles, we describe the result under the assumption that a tree contains no degree-$2$ vertex. \begin{prop} Let $T$ be a rooted tree with degree-$1$ root $r$ that contains no degree-$2$ vertex.
-Then, $T$ has a greedy drawing with an open angle if and only if $T$ satisfies one of the following conditions.
+As subdividing a tree does not affect the supremum of opening angles, we describe the result under the assumption that a tree does not contain any degree-$2$ vertices.